Take a free personality questionnaire

 2. Saville Wave©: The Saville Wave is an online only personality questionnaire platform combines both normative and ipsative style questions in the same questionnaire.
 All of the questions are in multiple choice format.
 There are two version, the professional style which is 40 minutes long, or the focus style which is 14 minutes long.

-3. Myers-Briggs Type Indicator (MBTI): The Myers-Briggs Type Indicator evaluates how the candidate makes decisions by assessing their persaonlity preferences.
-The MBTI will ask questions that will probe how you act and function as an person, such as 'How do you make decisions in this situtation?'
+3. Myers-Briggs Type Indicator (MBTI): The Myers-Briggs Type Indicator evaluates how the candidate makes decisions by assessing their personality preferences.
+The MBTI will ask questions that will probe how you act and function as an person, such as 'How do you make decisions in this situation?'
 It also lets you choice what your personality preferences for yourself are, such as extraversion, introversion, thinking-feeling, etc.

 4. Talent Q Dimensions: Talent Q Dimensions is a deep and robust personality questionnaire that typically takes around 25 minutes to complete.
 This assessment is usually only taken later on during the recruitment process when the employee is being considered.
 The employer wishes to find out whether the employee will be a good fit.
 Dimensions gives a large portfolio, and provides a lot of information on a candidate's personality.
 This includes how they will work with and/or manage others.